Fat wedge filtrations and decomposition of polyhedral products: Golodness and fat wedge filtrations

 By definition, we obviously have:

 \begin{proposition} The homotopy Golodness implies the stable homotopy Golodness, and the stable homotopy Golodness implies the Golodness over any ring. \end{proposition}

 We next consider a connection between Stanley-Reisner rings and polyhedral products.
-By definition one immediately sees an isomorphism
+By definition one immediately sees that there is an isomorphism

-This was first found by Davis and Januszkiewicz \cite{DJ}, and since then, the combinatorial aspect of polyhedral products has been studied extensively.
+This was first found by Davis and Januszkiewicz \cite{DJ}, and since then, the combinatorial aspect of polyhedral products has been studied extensively in connection with Stanley-Reisner rings.
 By the above isomorphism several derived algebras of the Stanley-Reisner ring $\Bbbk[K]$ can be realized by the cohomology of spaces related with polyhedral products.
 In particular, there is a ring isomorphism